WordPress Shopping Cart: 10 Simple Ways To Sell With WP

 - Premium support $100/yr.
 Access to all extensions and 3rd party eCommerce themes as a bonus.

 WordPress Simple Paypal Shopping Cart is a free eCommerce plugin with the title that speaks for itself.
-It enables you to add an ‘Add to Cart’ button for your product on any WordPress post or page, turning your WP blog into an eCommerce website.
+It enables you to add an ‘Add to Cart’ button for your product on any WordPress post or page, turning your WordPress website into an eCommerce website, just like any shopping cart software does.
 Additionally, it allows you to display the shopping cart on any post, or page, or sidebar.

 WordPress Simple Paypal Shopping Cart Summary

 - “add to cart” button with options if needed (price, shipping, options variations)